CP2017s/cp2017s_practice/docs/hw1.md

 # HW1

-**You do not have to think about any Exception Cases.**
+**You do not need to consider exceptions that are not mentioned in this document.**

+**You have to print exactly same as sample outputs.**

 ## 1. Phone Book

-### 1-1. 설명
+### 1-1. constraints

-- Always show prompt `CP-2017-12345>`(your student ID) at first and at the end of each task.
+- Always show prompt `CP-2017-12345>`(your student ID) before each task.
-- If user inputs enter, show information about choices.
+- In the initial state, when the user inputs empty line(just `\n`), it shows information about choices.
 - If user inputs `exit`, end the program.

-### 1-2. 예제 입력
+### 1-2. sample input

-### 1-3. 예제 출력
+### 1-3. sample output

 	Phone Book
 	1. Add person
 	2. Remove person
 	3. Print phone book

 ---

 ## 2. Add person

-### 2-1. 설명
+### 2-1. constraints

-- User can add person from Add person menu.
+- User can add person from the `Add person` menu.
+- In the initial state, when the user inputs `1`, it enters the `Add person` menu and shows information about choices.

 - Each person stores his/her first, last name and phone number.
 - There must be a space between the first and last names.
-- User inputs only `02-xxxx-xxxx` or `010-xxxx-xxxx` as phone number.
+- User inputs only `02-xxxx-xxxx` or `010-xxxx-xxxx` format as phone number.
-- Person who is categorized in Work stores his/her team.
+- Person who is categorized in `Work` stores his/her team.
-- Person who is categorized in Family stores his/her birthday.
+- Person who is categorized in `Family` stores his/her birthday.
-- User inputs only `YYMMDD` as birthday.
+- User inputs only `YYMMDD` format as birthday.
-- Person who is categorized in Friend stores his/her age.
+- Person who is categorized in `Friend` stores his/her age.
 - After the task is done, print `Successfully added new person`.

-### 2-2. 예제 입력
+### 2-2. sample input

 	1

-### 2-3. 예제 출력
+### 2-3. sample output

 	Select Type
 	1. Person